 A delicious low carb pumpkin pie recipe that tastes as good or better than a regular high carb one.
-It’s a guiltless treat that can be enjoyed year round!
+It’s a guiltless treat that can be enjoyed year-round!
+Plus, there are only 6 grams of net carbs in each slice of this decadent pumpkin pie- You are going to love it.

-Thanksgiving might be over, but that doesn’t mean you can’t still enjoy delicious low carb pies.
+Just because today isn’t Thanksgiving, that doesn’t mean you can’t still enjoy delicious low carb pies.
 There’s no reason why such a delicious dessert needs to be reserved only for holidays.
-Right?

 I’m sharing the low carb pumpkin pie recipe that I made for my family this year.
 It’s an update of my original recipe made with almond milk that I posted over five years ago here.